grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -query-frontend.parallelize-shardable-queries
 [parallelize_shardable_queries: <boolean> | default = false]

-# How many series a single sharded partial query should load at most.
-This is
+# (advanced) How many series a single sharded partial query should load at most.
-# not a strict requirement guaranteed to be honoured by query sharding, but a
+# This is not a strict requirement guaranteed to be honoured by query sharding,
-# hint given to the query sharding when the query execution is initially
+# but a hint given to the query sharding when the query execution is initially
 # planned.
 0 to disable cardinality-based hints.
 # CLI flag: -query-frontend.query-sharding-target-series-per-shard
 [query_sharding_target_series_per_shard: <int> | default = 0]